Your CX Playbook for Financial Services

 1. Use Technology

 Anticipating customer needs begins with a customer relationship management (CRM) platform that provides a streamlined, 360-degree view of all customer transactions and interactions.
-Financial services organisations can leverage a CRM to track customer transaction histories and lifecycle stages to deliver more efficient, proactive and relevant service.
+Financial services organizations can leverage a CRM to track customer transaction histories and lifecycle stages to deliver more efficient, proactive and relevant service.

 What Is Financial CRM Software?

-Kustomer data shows the top challenge that CX organisations want to solve is customers’ need to repeat information.
+Kustomer data shows the top challenge that CX organizations want to solve is customers’ need to repeat information.
 Financial CRM software can trace and aggregate all of a customer’s prior transactions in one place and give companies a more thorough understanding of each client’s financial position.

-The CRM allows retail financial services providers and wealth managers to personalise the customer’s experience by giving fine-tuned advice, addressing problems proactively and suggesting other products or services the customer is likely to seek out next.
+The CRM allows retail financial services providers and wealth managers to personalize the customer’s experience by giving fine-tuned advice, addressing problems proactively and suggesting other products or services the customer is likely to seek out next.

 The result of having a financial CRM software in your CX playbook?
 An efficient but personal interaction that builds a lifelong customer relationship.
 For the complete guide to CRM software, download our latest ebook.